Percy Storkey: First World War

 The position secured, the Australians pushed on further into the wood but were unable to locate their objective.
 Storkey, considering the available options for cover too exposed, opted to withdraw the company back to their starting positions.
 On reporting to his battalion commander, he was ordered to retake the position but advised that he had too few men to so.
 His explanation was accepted and Storkey returned to his trench.
 Over 150 soldiers of the company had become casualties of the attack, but it had resulted in useful information on the German forces at Hangard Wood.

 For his actions at Hangard Wood, he was awarded the Victoria Cross (VC).
 At the time, the VC, instituted in 1856, was the highest gallantry award that could be bestowed on a soldier of the British Empire.
-The citation for Storkey's VC, published in the London Gazette, read:
+The citation for Storkey's VC, published in The London Gazette, read:

 Later wounded for a third time, Storkey was promoted to captain the following month and given command of his own company.
 On 25 July 1918, King George V presented him with his VC at Buckingham Palace.
-As part of a special furlough, he returned to Australia in November 1918 and was discharged from the AIF early the following year.
+As part of a special furlough, he returned to Australia in November 1918 and was discharged from the AIF in January the following year by which time the war was over due to the armistice.
 He was allocated to the Reserve of Officers in July 1920.